Beware of misleading invoices!

 Monday 21 March 2011

-The Trademarks Register is open to the public.
-Trademark owner’s details, such as name and address, are freely available.
-This is necessary, because anybody must be able to verify claims of the right on a trademark.
+Our Registers are open to the public.
+Trademark or design owner’s details, such as name and address, are freely available.
+This is necessary, because anybody must be able to verify claims of the right on a trademark or design.
 The public nature of this data also allows all service providers to contact applicants.

 Some of those service providers engage in less desirable practices.
-Offers are regularly made – particularly by companies not located in the Benelux territory – for the inclusion of trademarks in an ‘international register’ upon payment of a considerable fee.
-Such publications offer no additional advantages whatsoever compared to a trademark registration.
-In the past cases have been reported of applicants being offered services ‘for free’.
+Offers are regularly made – particularly by companies not located in the Benelux territory – for the inclusion of trademarks or designs in an ‘international register’ upon payment of a considerable fee.
+Such publications offer no additional advantages whatsoever compared to a trademark or design registration.
+In the past, cases have been reported of applicants being offered services ‘for free’.
 However, careful perusal of the offer then revealed the conclusion of an actual contract for these services and at a considerable cost.
 In the past applicants have also received 'phantom invoices'.

-There are also bonafide consultants (such as trademark agents) who offer their services by post to applicants who file a trademark directly with the BOIP, as applicants can decide to register a trademark themselves, or to use the services of an agent.
+There are also bonafide consultants (such as trademark or design agents) who offer their services by post to applicants who file a trademark or design directly with the BOIP, as applicants can decide to register a trademark or design themselves, or to use the services of an agent.
 And of course, any agent whose profession it is to advise applicants will charge for their services.

-If you have filed a trademark yourself and receive offers by post for services related to your trademark, we advise you to keep the following advice in mind:
+If you have filed a trademark or design yourself and receive offers by post for services related to your trademark or design, we advise you to keep the following advice in mind:

 - Establish whether it is clear who sent the offer.
 Is there a clear name, address, telephone number or a website provided?
 Is the letter signed?
 Is the name of the sender or other contact person given?